doGen17/seanmmccarthy.github.io/projects/project-4.md

 summary: tiny stealth game about stealing things
 ---

-> Screenshots pending.
+`Screenshots pending.`

 a demo project I made for prototyping [Child of the Night].
 Nothing shown here made it into the game in any form sadly, 'twas a chaotic time.

-> source code pending, I was using Unity Collab for some ungodly reason.
+`source code pending, back then I was using Unity Collab for some ungodly reason.`